Detecting long-range dependence for time-varying linear models: Finite sample performance

 \subsection{Analysis of Hong Kong hospital data}

 Hong Kong circulatory and respiratory data contains daily measurements of pollutants and daily hospital admissions in Hong Kong between January 1st, 1994 and December 31st, 1995.
-The dataset has been studied by \cite{fan1999statistical}, \cite{fan2000simultaneous}, \cite{cai2000efficient}, \cite{zhou2010simultaneous}, and \cite{wu2018gradient} among others.
-They investigated the relationship between the levels of pollutants and the total number of hospital admissions of circulation and respiration.
-See \cref{fig:hk_data} in \cref{s1-hk} of the online supplement for the observed series.
+The dataset has been studied by \cite{fan2000simultaneous}, \cite{zhou2010simultaneous}, and \cite{wu2018gradient} among others.
+They investigated the relationship between the levels of pollutants and the total number of hospital admissions of circulation and respiration,see \cref*{fig:hk_data} in \cref*{hk} of the supplement for the observed series.
 Under the assumption of $i.i.d.$ observations, \cite{fan2000simultaneous} claimed that sulphur dioxide ($\text{SO}_2$) is not significant.
 Using the non-stationary model, \cite{zhou2010simultaneous} found all three pollutants ($\text{SO}_2$, nitrogen dioxide ($\text{NO}_2$) and dust) are significant.
-In both cases, they assumed the observations were SRD, and we shall examine this assumption via the KPSS and related tests.
+In both cases, they assumed the observations were SRD.
+We shall examine this assumption via the KPSS and related tests.
 Consider the following time-varying coefficient model,

-where $\{y_{i,n}\}$ is the series of daily total number of hospital admissions of circulation and respiration and $\{x_{i, p, n}\}$, $p = 2, 3, 4$, represent the series of daily levels (in micrograms per cubic meter) of $\text{SO}_2$, $\text{NO}_2$ and dust, respectively.
+where $(y_{i,n})$ is the series of daily total number of hospital admissions of circulation and respiration and $(x_{i, p, n})$, $p = 2, 3, 4$, represent the series of daily levels (in micrograms per cubic meter) of $\text{SO}_2$, $\text{NO}_2$ and dust, respectively.
 The sample size is $n = 2 \times 365 = 730$.
-We first investigate whether the covariates $\{x_{i, p, n}\}$, $p = 2, 3, 4$ are SRD series.
+We first investigate whether the covariates $(x_{i, p, n})$, $p = 2, 3, 4$ are SRD series.

-We select the smoothing parameters $b_n$, $m$ and $\tau_n$ through the methods provided in \cref{sel} and summarize the selected parameters in \cref{tb:hk_par} in \cref{s1-hk} of the supplement.
-We test for long memory in the three pollutants series via KPSS and related tests, presenting the $p$-values in the first three rows of \cref{tb:hk}.
+We select the smoothing parameters $b_n$, $\eta_n$, $m$ and $\tau_n$ through the methods provided in \cref*{sel} in the online supplement and summarize the selected parameters in \cref*{tb:hk_par} in \cref*{hk} of the online supplement.
+We test for long memory in the three pollutants series via KPSS and related tests, presenting the $p$-values in \cref{tb:hk}.
 For each pollutant series we fail to reject it is SRD at the significance level $0.05$.